 In the family of music, jazz and the tango are cousins: Both are the products of Africa, Europe and the Americas; of New Orleans, Havana and Buenos Aires; of swing, the blues, the clave and the milonga, all brought together by a New World blend of Spanish, Black, Caribbean, North and South American peoples.

-The multi-talented clarinetist/alto saxophonist/composer/bandleader Paquito D’Rivera – a nine-time Grammy winner, and the only artist to have won Grammies in both Classical and Latin Jazz categories – understands all of the myriad inventions and dimensions of those musical genres.
+The multi-talented clarinetist/alto saxophonist/composer/bandleader Paquito D’Rivera – a fourteen-time Grammy winner, and the only artist to have won Grammies in both Classical and Latin Jazz categories – understands all of the myriad inventions and dimensions of those musical genres.
 His latest release, Tango Jazz: Live at Jazz at Lincoln Center, recorded in New York City in March 2010, is a scintillating live document, featuring the great Argentine bassist Pablo Aslan, pianist Abel Rogantini, violinists Nicolas Danielson and Pablo Agri, trumpeter Gustavo Bergalli, Michael Zisman and the legendary Raul Jaurena on bandoneon, and drummer Daniel Piazzolla, grandson of the immortal tango master Astor Piazzolla.
 They successfully continue the leader’s tango-centric focus he started on his 2007 release Funk Tango.
 For D’Rivera, his love affair with the tango is nothing new: it goes back to his days growing up in Cuba listening to Argentine music on the radio.

 "Names such as Libertad Lamarque, Pepe Biondi and Hugo del Carrill filled TV and movie screens throughout the island, and while listening to the local radio stations, we learned to admire musicians such as Marianito Mores, Anibal "Pichuco" Troilo and the immortal Carlos Gardel," D’Rivera writes from the CD liner notes.
 "Much later, around 1970, my friend Alberto Romeu played for me that Astor Piazzolla LP that sealed forever my love for the Tango and the sublime bandoneon, it’s most emblematic instrument."